survivechinaflu/survivechinafludotcom/index.md

 # Intelligence

 Be familiar with your surroundings -- all roads, terrain, locations of water and infrastructure, locations of emergency services, nearby hazards, etc. Consider likely escape and attack routes, chokepoints, and so on.
-Have an idea of who lives near you so that you can recognize strangers.
 Have paper road/topographical maps of your area.
 Determine possible local food/water/other resource sources.

+Have an idea of who lives near you so that you can recognize strangers.
+Develop good relationships with your neighbors if possible, but think twice about sharing information about how prepared you are (or are not).
+If things get real, your neighbors may be a source of new supplies for you.
+But remember: cannibalism is not only illegal, immoral, disgusting, and abhorrent, but also sick animals (including people) are not safe to eat.

 # Communication